 Bring whatever you’ll need for the day, including bowls.
-(You can borrow club bowls if you need to.)
+(Cosburn members can borrow club bowls for a tournament.)
 Check the forecast and be prepared for changes in weather; we suggest bringing a hat, sunscreen, sunglasses, and rainwear.

 Many bowlers arrive early to warm up before the games start.
-You may throw practice bowls only in a direction perpendicular to the tournament play—it’s an unfair advantage to practise before a game in the direction of play.
+You may throw practice bowls only in a direction perpendicular to the tournament play—it’s an unfair advantage to practise in the direction of play.

 Tournaments usually include three games, with a break between each game.
 One of the breaks will allow extra time for everyone to eat lunch.
 Bring your lunch, unless the tournament description specifies that lunch is provided.
 Many tournaments provide light snacks and soft drinks between games.

 Your opponents for the first game are determined by a random draw.
-In subsequent games you’ll usually play teams with a similar record as yours (winning teams play against winning teams, for example).
-Your standing at the end of the tournament will be determined by a combination of the number of games won and points scored.
+In subsequent games, you’ll usually play teams with a similar record as yours (winning teams play against winning teams, for example).

 You are expected to stay for all three games, even if your team is not playing well.
 Leaving a tournament early is very inconsiderate.
 Polite bowlers also stay for the announcement of the winners at the end of the tournament.
 Many tournaments draw for a random prize among the teams that didn’t win, so you may be lucky.